Included Accessories: Stand Mount, Microphone Pouch

 Extremely Versatile & can handle a wide variety of studio, as well as general applications.

 Very well built and durable.
 Will last you a long time.
-Built like tank.
+Built like a tank.

 Great for small home studios and beginning musicians.